+(Calgary, P.C.).
 Calgary defence lawyer, David Chow, successfully defended his client for possession of a stolen motor vehicle.
 Stolen cars are attracting serious penalties from the criminal courts.
-For a free consultation call 403.452.8018.
+The police are even using teaser vehicles to try and attract potential car thieves.
+For a free consultation with a Calgary theft lawyer call 403.452.8018.

 fraud LAWYER | CALGARY